Gran Sabana: Park creation

-Due to the richness and diversity, both biological and mineral and geographical of the Southeast Guayana, was necessary to protect the territory by the Government of Venezuela.
-For this reason, Canaima was declared a National Park, many years later by Executive Order No. 770 dated June 12, 1962.
+Due to the richness and diversity of the biology, mineralogy, and geography region, the Government of Venezuela decided that it was necessary to protect the territory.
+For this reason, Canaima was declared a National Park by Executive Order No. 770 dated June 12, 1962.
 The park is the second largest in Venezuela.

 The Canaima National Park now covers an area of about 3000000 ha, which places it among the six largest national parks in the world.
 However, its original area was 1000000 ha, and did not include the territory of the Gran Sabana.

 It was enlarged in 1975 to cover several points of high ecological importance.
-Among those sites are the Carrao River Basin, the headwaters of the Caroní River, the Sierra de Lema, the source of the Cuyuni River and the rolling plains, which form the Gran Sabana.
+Among those sites are the Carrao River Basin, the headwaters of the Caroní River, the Sierra de Lema, the source of the Cuyuni River, and the rolling plains which form the Gran Sabana.
 Currently, the territory of the Gran Sabana is 1082000 ha, as shown in the image of the park entrance sign.

 Currently, the Gran Sabana remains a place of high ecological value.
-UNESCO, proclaimed Canaima National Park a World Heritage Site in 1994.
+UNESCO proclaimed Canaima National Park a World Heritage Site in 1994.
 It is a place of high value to the Venezuela government, which promotes conservation and exploration, and to the people of Venezuela.
 Thousands of tourists visit the place every year.
-They can enjoy the variety of natural wonders in the park and delight both for the beauty of its places of interest including the landscapes of the tepuis, waterfalls and streams), and its diversity of fauna and flora.
+They can enjoy the variety of natural wonders in the park and delight both for the beauty of its places of interest (including the landscapes of the tepuis, waterfalls, and streams), and its diversity of fauna and flora.
 The latter attract many scholars and scientists from around the world.
-Only in the Gran Sabana is 40% of the species of Venezuela, and 23% in terms of reptiles and amphibians, with many endemic species.
+Forty percent of the species of Venezuela are found only in the Gran Sabana, and 23% in terms of reptiles and amphibians, with many endemic species.

 The largest city in the area is Santa Elena de Uairén, which has experienced very rapid growth, with a population of over 30,000 inhabitants.
 It was founded in 1923 by Lucas Fernández Peña, attracted by the growth of diamond production in the area.
 Its average temperature is between 25 and 28 °C. It is 910 m above sea level, is 15 km from the border with Brazil, 615 km from Ciudad Guayana, and about 1400 km from Caracas, by a paved road.
-The total population of the Gran Sabana is currently estimated at about 48,000.
+The total population of the Gran Sabana is currently estimated at 48,000.